 - First Offense: When a teacher or staff member sees or hears the phone, they will confiscate it.
 The phone can be reclaimed at the end of the day from the office.
 The behavior event will be recorded in FACTS. - Second Offense: When a teacher or staff member sees or hears the phone, they will confiscate it.
 The student must pay a \$10 fine to reclaim it from the office.
 The behavior event will be recorded in FACTS. - Third Offense: When a teacher or staff member sees or hears the phone, they will confiscate it.
 A parent must reclaim the phone from the office.
-The behavior event will be recorded in FACTS. - Subsequent offenses: More than three offenses will require a parent meeting with administration.
-The student may be asked to sign a behavior contract.
+The behavior event will be recorded in FACTS. - Subsequent offenses: More than three offenses the student will be required to turn in their phone daily to the designated spot at the beginning of the school day.
+The phone can be reclaimed at the end of the day.
+In addition, a parent meeting may be required with administration and the student may be asked to sign a behavior contract.
+This will continue for the remainder of the semester, after which the offenses will reset.

-Parents who need to pick up their student before 2:30 p.m. can call the office, and we will make sure that your student receives the message.
+Parents who need to pick up their student before 2:30 p.m. can call the office, and we will ensure that your student receives the message.
 This is also true for other communication that you might need to have with your student throughout the day.
 We are happy to deliver messages to students or allow them to use school phones to contact parents.
+Additionally, parents can email their students, and students can check these emails on their computers.